-The authorised limit for external debt.
-A further key prudential indicator represents a control on the maximum level of borrowing.
-This represents a limit beyond which external debt is prohibited, and this limit needs to be set or revised by the Commissioner.
+Authorised limit.
+A further key prudential indicator representing a control on the maximum level of borrowing.
+This is a limit beyond which external debt is prohibited, and this limit needs to be set or revised by the Commissioner.
 It reflects the level of external debt which, while not desired, could be afforded in the short term, but is not sustainable in the longer term.
-This has increased by £5m in 2021-22 to meet the increase in the Capital Programme